hanifisenturk/csschallenges/README.md

 These challenge files are only for desktop devices.

-I've been using internal CSS in these HTML files.
+I've been using internal CSS for these challenges.